dt3605/mario-more/README.md

 # Mario More

 This is the second project of the CS50x course.
-The goal is to recreate a pyramid similar to the one in the classic game Mario.
+The goal is to recreate a half-pyramid similar to the one in the classic Mario game.

+This version has been adapted to run **without** the CS50 library, so anyone can compile and run it using only a standard C compiler.

 ## What it does